Did you know that your diet can affect how beautiful you are?

 Nuts and seeds are also a fantastic source of healthy fats; chia seeds, hemp seeds and flaxseeds are particularly good.
 Walnuts, pumpkin seeds and Brazil nuts are also great, as are all other nuts and seeds.
 Nuts and seeds along with avocados also provide a healthy dose of vitamin E, another essential skin nutrient, which helps skin retain moisture, aids healing and has antioxidant and anti-inflammatory effects.
 Try to include some nuts and seeds in your daily diet and avocados at least a couple of times each week.

-A healthy, balanced diet including a variety of fruits and vegetables, whole-grains, nuts and seeds, beans, eggs and fish (especially oily fish), is the basis for healthy glowing skin (and good health!).
+According to experts at the skin clinic in Kuala Lumpur, a healthy, balanced diet including a variety of fruits and vegetables, whole-grains, nuts and seeds, beans, eggs and fish (especially oily fish), is the basis for healthy glowing skin (and good health!).
 Including the following skin ‘super-foods’ will give your skin an extra boost of skin-feeding nutrients.

 Chia seeds originate from South America, where ancient armies used them as ‘marching food’ due to their amazing energy content.
 They are one of the best plant sources of omega-3 essential fats, which help skin cells to retain moisture and fluidity.
 Chia seeds are also a great source of anti-ageing and protective antioxidants and are rich in minerals including zinc, needed for skin healing and helpful for acne sufferers.